 Cardinia Shire Council Youth Services delivers a range of after school programs, activities and youth committees for young people who live in or have strong connections to the Cardinia Shire.

 FReeZA is an innovative youth development program providing young people with the opportunity to attend affordable and accessible music and cultural events within the Cardinia Shire.
 Events are fully supervised and are drug, alcohol and smoke-free.
-Electric Productions is a committee of young people aged 14-21 years who meet weekly to plan and deliver these events.

 A range of excursions and centre based activities take place during the school holidays for young people aged 12-17 years.
 A 5 day camp is held in the first week of the September school holidays.